aimms/how-to/C_UI/94-using-the-scalar-switch-css.rst

    1. Create the location ``MainProject\WebUI\resources\css`` in your project.
 You need to create the folders ``resources`` and ``css`` manually.

-   2. Download the example CSS file:
+   2. Download the example CSS file for the appropriate widget type:

-		 :download: `scalar-binary-switch.css<../Resources/UI/Downloads/css/scalar-binary-switch.css>`
+		 :download:`scalar-binary-switch.css <../Resources/UI/Downloads/css/scalar-binary-switch.css>`
+		 :download:`table-binary-switch.css <../Resources/UI/Downloads/css/table-binary-switch.css>`

-   3. Copy the downloaded CSS file to ``MainProject\WebUI\resources\css`` in your project.
+   3. Copy the downloaded CSS file(s) to ``MainProject\WebUI\resources\css`` in your project.

-Based on the CSS files, WebUI renders a switch for all identifiers with a binary range in a scalar widget.
+Based on the code contained in the CSS file(s), WebUI renders a switch for all identifiers with a binary range in a scalar and/or pivot table widget.

 Customizing the binary switch